bbauska/meta-react-basics/README.md

   alt="JSX component syntax."
   width="60%" />
 </p>
-For example, you could calculate a series of simple expressions using the Li or list item tag.
+<p>For example, you could calculate a series of simple expressions
+using the Li or list item tag.
 This means that you can think of the curly braces as being special areas where you can write any kind of JavaScript code you like.
-You can write the rest of the code inside the return statement.
+You can write the rest of the code inside the return statement.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s23-d. jsx return statement (91) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->